twbs/bootstrap/docs/utilities/flexbox.md

 ---
 layout: docs
 title: Flexbox
+description: Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.
+For more complex implementations, custom CSS may be necessary.
 group: utilities
+toc: true
 ---

-Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.
-For more complex implementations, custom CSS may be necessary.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Enable flex behaviors